 4.4.
 Bribing a Juror C.R.S.
 18-8-606

-Bribing a juror involves offering or agreeing to offer money or any other benefit upon a juror to influence the juror’s vote or opinion.
+Bribing a juror involves offering or agreeing to offer money or any other benefit to a juror to influence the juror’s vote or opinion.
 Bribing a juror is a class 4 felony, with penalties including 2 to 6 years in prison and up to $500,000 in fines.

 Call us for help…